Sunand-e/Zanda-wiki/Content-Items.md

 ## User-Content Relationships

-There are two tables that join users to content items: `UserContentItemRoles` and `UserContents`.
+There are two models that join users to content items: `UserContentItemRoles` and `UserContents`.

 ### UserContentItemRoles

-*   **Purpose**: Manages assignments of 'assignable' ContentItems to individual users or groups.
-*   **Roles**:
-    *   Assigning ContentItems (Courses, Resources, or Pathways).
-    *   Monitoring permissions for access and participation.
+`UserContentItemRoles` manages assignments of 'assignable' ContentItems (courses, resources, pathways) to individual users.
+The role attached to the record determines what actions the user can take for the particular content item.

 ### UserContents

-**Purpose**: Tracks user-specific data, e.g. progress, score, and status, for assigned ContentItems and their children.
+Tracks user-specific data, e.g. progress, score, and status, for assigned ContentItems and their children.

 *   **Progress** - integer from 0 to 100.
-For courses and pathways, progress is calculated using
 *   **Score** - integer from 0 to 100
 *   **Completion** - String, one of 'not_started', 'in_progress' or 'completed'.
 A null value is equivalent to 'not_started'.